golang-module/carbon/README.md

 #### Introduction

-A simple, semantic and developer-friendly time package for `golang`, `100%` unit test coverage, doesn't depend on `any` third-party library
+A simple, semantic and developer-friendly time package for `golang`, it is a secondary encapsulation of the [dromara/carbon](https://github.com/dromara/carbon "github.com/dromara/carbon") library

 #### Repository